 This is a quick post on how to run multiple instances of AdGuard@Home on a single Synology host using Docker.

 Problem: you cannot easily, using Docker, run multiple instances of the same program - or different program - while listening on the same port.
+Solution: do not use host or bridge networking, but put the container on the same network as the host using macvlan.

 To achieve this, we need to do the following: